 This unit is subject to District Rule 4320, Advanced Emission Reduction Options for Boilers, Steam Generators, and Process Heaters Greater than 5.0 MMBtu/hr.

 Source testing requirements, in accordance with District Rule 4320, will be discussed in Section VIII, District Rule 4320, of this evaluation.

-2. Monitoring
+1. Monitoring

 As required by District Rule 4320, Advanced Emission Reduction Options for Boilers, Steam Generators, and Process Heaters Greater than 5.0 MMBtu/hr, this unit is subject to monitoring requirements.
-Monitoring requirements, in accordance with District Rule 4320, will be discussed in Section VIII, District Rule 4320, of this evaluation.
+Monitoring requirements, in accordance with District Rule 4320, will be discussed in Section VIII, District Rule 4320. of this evaluation.

-3. Recordkeeping
+2. Recordkeeping

 As required by District Rule 4320, Advanced Emission Reduction Options for Boilers, Steam Generators, and Process Heaters Greater than 5.0 MMBtu/hr, this unit is subject to recordkeeping requirements.
 Recordkeeping requirements, in accordance with District Rule 4320, will be discussed in Section VIII, District Rule 4320, of this evaluation.

 The following permit condition will be listed on permit as follows:

-- Records of the daily gas consumption shall be maintained on the premises.
-[District Rule 2201] - All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
+- Permittee shall maintain daily records of the type and quantity of fuel combusted by the steam generator.
+[District Rule 2201 and 40 CFR 60.48c (g)] N - All records shall be maintained and retained on-site for a minimum of five (5) years, and shall be made available for District inspection upon request.
 [District Rules 1070, 4305, 4306, 4320, and 40 CFR 60.48c (i)]